Los Angeles Loan Modification Lawyer

 What is Loan Modification?

-Prior to hiring our firm, you must have contacted your lender for loan modification directly, or through a 3rd party negotiator and been denied.
+Prior to hiring our firm, you must have contacted your lender to modify the terms of your loan directly, or through a 3rd party negotiator and been denied.
 This denial forms the basis of our lawsuit.
-We can not consider clients who have not attempted loan modification independently and been denied.
-We can not submit a loan modification for you directly outside of litigation.
+We can not consider clients who have not attempted to modify a loan independently and been denied.
+We can not submit a modification for you directly outside of litigation.

-After a lawsuit is filed, during the litigation settlement process, loan modification is often confidentially discussed between borrowers/Plaintiffs and lenders attorneys (frequently with the involvement of a court appointed mediator).
-The following is a discussion of loan modification settlements in relation to litigation, NOT a discussion of “stand alone” loan modification legal services.
+After a lawsuit is filed, during the litigation settlement process, modifying the terms of your loan is often confidentially discussed between borrowers/Plaintiffs and lenders attorneys (frequently with the involvement of a court appointed mediator).
+The following is a discussion of settlements in relation to litigation, NOT a discussion of “stand alone” loan modification legal services.

-Most lenders will, at the very least, consider loan modification (as a litigation settlement) where most, or all of the delinquent payments and foreclosure fees are added onto the back end of the loan.
+Most lenders will, at the very least, consider adjusting the term of your loan (as a litigation settlement) where most, or all of the delinquent payments and foreclosure fees are added onto the back end of the loan.
 Payments often can remain approximately the same.
 In some cases the interest rate may be reduced permanently.

-Who Qualifies For a Loan Modification (during litigation)?
+Who Qualifies For Modifying a Loan (during litigation)?

 The need to alter a loan can be caused by many factors, such as: